pacoguerraq/JSON-web-example/README.md

 # php_mySQL_webExample
-Extract and show data on html from mySQL database
+Extract and show data on html from mySQL database, as well as modifying data, using php.